-I wish someone with vision and a lot of capital could find a use for the old Falstaff plant; it has a great location, history, a cave(!) and beautiful architecture.
+Update: Restoration work on the wall above commenced in 2019.
+I wish someone with vision and a lot of capital could find a use for the old Falstaff Plant No. 10; it has a great location, history, a cave(!) and beautiful architecture.
 It needs to be renovated now, not later.

 The second president of the Falstaff Brewing Corporation lies in a line of other family members at Calvary.
 Alvin Sr. converted to Catholicism to marry his wife, Mary O’Donnell.